burtmonroe/SoDA501/Materials/Glossary/README.md

 **OLS** Ordinary least squares

-**One-hot**
+**one-hot**

-**Online** Could be used in regular meaning like "on the web" but can also be used like "streaming" as a modifier to "data" or "algorithm" or "processing" to indicate data is being processed sequentially, with one pass through the data, or even in real-time as data is generated.
+**online** Could be used in regular meaning like "on the web" but can also be used like "streaming" as a modifier to "data" or "algorithm" or "processing" to indicate data is being processed sequentially, with one pass through the data, or even in real-time as data is generated.

-**Open data**
+**open data**

-**Open science**
+**open science**

 **OpenStreetMap**